 The app loads instantly and can work offline or on a slow network.
 Google found that 53% of users abandon a mobile website if it takes longer than 3 seconds to load.
 Thus, users expect that the app will be fast without slow-to-respond UI.
 PWAs can address this issue.

-User interface of the app fits any form factor and screen size of device.
+The user interface of the app fits any form factor and screen size of the device.
 It should be like water which takes the shape of its vessel.
 There is no need to develop different versions of the app for desktop and mobile.

 A progressive web app is still a website, so it can be indexed by search engines and easily shared via URL, without the complexity of installation.
 This can lead to faster uptake of the app in the market after release.

-The app keeps the users engaged through features such as icon in the home screen, push notifications, full screen mode, always up-to-date and offline first approach.
-This can increase time spent on the app.
+The app keeps the users engaged through features such as an icon in the home screen, push notifications, full-screen mode, always up-to-date and offline-first approach.
+This can increase the time spent on the app.

 Easy publishing and updating